AmbireTech/adex-protocol/adSlot.md

 * `fallbackMediaMime`: string, MIME type of the media, possible values at the moment are: `image/jpeg`, `image/png`
 * `fallbackTargetUrl`: string, a URL to that will be open in case of non active campaigns
 * `archived`: boolean, user can change it - used for filtering in platform UI
-* `modifiedOn`: number, UTC timestamp in milliseconds, changed every time modifiable property is changed
+* `modified`: number, UTC timestamp in milliseconds, changed every time modifiable property is changed

 [Ad Unit]: https://github.com/AdExNetwork/adex-protocol/blob/master/campaignSpec.md#adunit